fgallovic/HIC/README.txt

       rpgd.dat, rpgv.dat, rpga.dat ................. peak ground motion values
       rapseisn.dat, rapseise.dat, rapseisz.dat ..... spectral acceleration

-2.2 Preparation of observed data for comparison with synthetics
+2.3 Preparation of observed data for comparison with synthetics
     ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
     - directory 'examples/Greece-deep/observed'

     Go to directory 'examples/Greece-deep/observed'.
 In our example we use data
     (velocity seismograms) from 18 stations located in the Hellenic subduction
     area.
 At first run script 'firststep4.sh'.
-The script is dependent on executable
+The script copies several necessary
+    input files from other directories, one of them is file stations.JBdist.dat
-    code 'analyze' and data file stations.JBdist.dat (Joyner-Boore distance from
+    (Joyner-Boore distance from a fault) that is prepared during calculations
-    a fault) that are prepared during point 2.1.3 in directory 'examples/Greece-deep'.
+    in point 2.2.3 in directory 'examples/Greece-deep'. 'firststep4.sh' also
-    'firststep4.sh' copies data file stations.JBdist.dat to current directory,
-    creates symbolic link to code analyze, compiles code 'processseis.f90'.
+    creates symbolic links to codes 'analyze' and 'processseis' located
+    in directory 'src'.

     Script 'calculate4.sh' runs codes 'processseis' and 'analyze'.
     Code 'processseis' converts measured velocity seismograms to HIC format
     according to rules specified in data file 'processseis.in'.
 Execution
     of code 'analyze' yields similar output files as for synthetic calculations
     that are used for next processing and plotting.
     Calculation time is few seconds.

-2.3 Plotting results
+2.4 Plotting results
     ~~~~~~~~~~~~~~~~
     - directory 'examples/Greece-deep'